tking/OneTeraBitClub/README.md

 * Espanix: http://stats.espanix.net/
 * VIX: https://www.vix.at/vix_statistics.html

-Please create a Pull Request if you find a member of the "1 TerraBit Club" is missing!
+Please create a Pull Request if you find a member of the "1 TeraBit Club" is missing!